-Purchase Ray’s very special memoir called-The True Story of an Eclectic American Family and Their Wacky Family Business … You’ll LIVE IT!
-Also available for download on NOOK or KINDLE edition for JUST .99 CENTS at or - Please support Ray by purchasing his book so he can continue to bring you quality classic rock music reporting.
+Purchase Ray’s very special memoir called ‘Check the Gs’ -The True Story of an Eclectic American Family and Their Wacky Family Business … You’ll LIVE IT!
+Also available for download on NOOK or KINDLE edition for JUST .99 CENTS at amazon.com or barnesandnoble.com - Please support Ray by purchasing his book so he can continue to bring you quality classic rock music reporting.

 © Copyright rayshasho.com All Rights Reserved

 Post a Comment